theproductindex/theproductindex.com/docs/mental-models-for-product-managers.md

 >
 > You’ve got to have models in your head.
 And you’ve got to array your experience — both vicarious and direct — on this latticework of models.
 You may have noticed students who just try to remember and pound back what is remembered.
 Well, they fail in school and in life.
 You’ve got to hang experience on a latticework of models in your head. — Charlie Munger

-For instance, almost anything in the world can be described as a system.
+For instance, almost anything in the world can be described as a *system*.
 A system is a set of components working together as a whole.
 You can optimize a system by focusing on the core components and how they work together.

 Product Managers can leverage mental models to make better decisions without needing to know every detail.
-Arguing from First Principles is a good example of this.
+Arguing from *First Principles* is a good example of this.

 Mental models are frameworks for thinking and you should think of them as tools in a toolbox.